 Perjury: The Hiss-Chambers Case by Allen Weinstein

 The Ends of Power by H.R.
-Haldeman, by Joseph DiMona
+Haldeman and Joseph DiMona

 With Nixon by Raymond Price

 The Glasgow Edition of the Works and Correspondence of Adam Smith, I. The Theory of Moral Sentiments by Adam Smith, edited by D.D.
-Raphael, by A.L.
+Raphael and A.L.
 Macfie.